-The Corporation strongly believes that engaging in dialogue with its shareholders and other stakeholders is crucial to its success as it allows management and the Board of Directors to inform their decision-making process and align the interests of the Corporation with those of shareholders.
+The Corporation strongly believes that engaging in dialogue with its shareholders and other stakeholders is crucial to its success and to this effect regularly engages with stakeholders throughout the year as it allows management and the Board of Directors to inform their decision-making process and align the interests of the Corporation with those of stakeholders.
 Over the last year, the Corporation has proactively engaged with a number of major shareholders, analysts, and other stakeholders in a direct, open and constructive dialogue, both formally and informally, to better understand key topics that are material to the investment community, discuss decisions made by management and the Board of Directors, and respond to questions addressed to management and the Board of Directors.